HeikoKramer/sfdx/cert-prep/sharing-and-visibility-architect_notes.md

 * If possible, the user should not be assigned to a role in the role hierarchy
 * The user should be placed in a separate role at the top of the hierarchy

+### Granular Locking
+Granular locking is a feature that is enabled by default. <br>
+It employs additional logic to allow multiple updates to proceed simultaneously if there is no
+* hierarchical or other relationship between the roles
+* or groups involved in the updates

+This can be used to process large-scale updates faster while avoiding locking errors. <br>